harness/developer-hub/release-notes/platform.md

   This issue is now fixed.
 A newly introduced server-side search includes roles that are beyond the page size limit.

-- If the renewal of a HashiCorp Vault token that is used for token-based authentication fails, Harness attempts to renew the token several thousand times a day and writes an internal log entry for each attempt.
+- If the renewal of a HashiCorp Vault token that is used for token-based authentication fails, Harness attempts to renew the token perpetually.
+These attempts load the system and seem amplified in scenarios in which the connector or service is no longer in use.
 (PL-32647)

-  To prevent the buildup of internal logs, Harness pauses its attempts to renew a token if two consecutive renewal attempts fail.
+  To handle such scenarios better, Harness now pauses its attempts to renew a token if two consecutive renewal attempts fail.
 Harness resumes its renewal attempts when you perform one of the following tasks:
     - You update the associated HashiCorp Vault connector.
     - You test the associated HashiCorp Vault connector manually and the test succeeds.